Spatial-SSRL: Enhancing Spatial Understanding via Self-Supervised Reinforcement Learning

 \begin{strip}

-{We present \textbf{\methodname}, a self-supervised reinforcement learning paradigm for spatial understanding. \textbf{(a) Qualitative examples}: the baseline answers are incorrect (red), whereas our model predicts correctly (green) for 3D location (top) and orientation (bottom). \textbf{(b) Quantitative results} on seven spatial benchmarks show consistent improvements of \methodname-7B against Qwen2.5-VL-7B and its CoT variant.} \end{strip}
+{We present \textbf{\methodname}, a self-supervised reinforcement learning paradigm for spatial understanding. \textbf{(a) Qualitative examples}: the baseline answers are wrong (red), whereas our model predicts correctly (green) for 3D locations and orientations. \textbf{(b) Quantitative results} on seven spatial benchmarks show consistent improvements of \methodname-7B against Qwen2.5-VL-7B and its CoT variant.} \end{strip}